-To be obtained from Blackboard

-These Pre-Lab Exercises must be turned in on blackboard BEFORE the Experiment can be performed.
-No make-ups will be allowed for the Pre-Lab Exercise.
+To be obtained from Blackboard These Pre-Lab Exercises must be TYPED on the form provided on Blackboard and turned in BEFORE the Experiment can be performed.
+A Pre-Lab that is not typed will not be accepted.
 Each Pre-Lab Exercise is worth 50 points.